Cultural Integrity and the Indigenous Program

 Contact the Pinnacle Enrichment Program Coordinator on 6142 1690.

-The support that a student receives is primarily based on the level of adjustments provided to enable access to participation in learning and school events.
-Students needs are identified through the Nationally Consistent Collection of Data (NCCD) as requiring the following levels of adjustment:
+The received level of funded support is primarily based on the adjustments identified to enable access to participation in curriculum learning and school events.
+Adjustments and student needs are identified through Student Centred Appraisal of Needs (SCAN) Meetings and the Nationally Consistent Collection of Data (NCCD), resulting in one of the following levels of adjustment being recognised:

-The adjustments being made must be based on a disability as defined under the ACT Student Disability Criteria Disability.
+The adjustments being made must be based on a disability as defined under the ACT Student Disability Criteria.

 Other relevant links for further information: